 Classes are open-enrollment to the community.
 Class registration is a simple process.
 Read 'How to Register' below to get started.
 Click here to view all registration policies and guidelines, including information on payments, class withdraws and cancellations, refunds, and more.

 Learn the basic skills required for welding metal-to-metal for use in simple repairs or sculptural projects.
 Students will learn to use MIG welders and plasma cutters.
 Scrap metal will be provided for practice, or you can supply your own metal for specific projects.
-See Website for a list of materials.
+Please see website for materials list.

 This introductory class covers how to create mosaic art.
 Create beautiful, decorative wall relief or sculptural pieces using found objects, glass, marbles, stones, mirrors, dishes, and tiles.
 Students receive instruction in the use of mosaic tools, various supplies, and techniques from tile-cutting to tile-setting.
 The instructor will cover how armatures for mosaics can be created, as well as art of mosaic and its role in history.
 No previous experience is necessary.
 Includes some materials; please see website for a list of suggested materials.